anesumasube/The-Perfect-Race/README.md

-# The Perfect Race: Effects of age and wind in Men' s fastest 100m races
+# The Perfect Race: Effects of age and wind on Men' s fastest 100m races

 ### Contributors: *Anesu Masube and Aaron Childress*